Chrome No Sound? Here’s How To Fix It!

 - Download and install Chrome from another web browser or Windows store.

-- Try sound on the re-installed Chrome and see if the no-sound-coming-from-Chrome problem has gone away.
+- Try sound on the re-installed Chrome and see if the Chrome no sound problem has been fixed.